awsdocs/aws-iot-docs/developerguide/provision-template.md

 ### Mappings<a name="mappings"></a>

 The optional `Mappings` section matches a key to a corresponding set of named values\.
-For example, if you want to set values based on an AWS Region, you can create a mapping that uses the AWS Region name as a key and contains the values you want to specify for each specific region\.
+For example, if you want to set values based on an AWS Region, you can create a mapping that uses the AWS Region name as a key and contains the values you want to specify for each specific Region\.
 You use the `Fn::FindInMap` intrinsic function to retrieve values in a map\.

 You cannot include parameters, pseudo parameters, or call intrinsic functions in the `Mappings` section\.